adampeklay/AWS-cka_2nd_edition_live_lessons_by_pearson/README.md

 ```

 ## When you're completely done with the lab and no longer need to use it anymore
-- The only artifacts left that you'll want to delete should only be the ami we created.
+- The only artifacts left that you'll want to delete should be the ami we created.
 - You can unsubscribe from the CentOS 7 AMI when you're done with the lab as well, and remove that AMI from your account too.

 That should be it, as everything managed by Terraform will be destroyed when you destroy it.